np-guard/np-guard.github.io/index.md

-This project looks at the problem of simplifying the experience of creating K8s NetworkPolicies for zero-trust environments.
+This project looks at the problem of simplifying the experience of creating and maintaining K8s NetworkPolicies for zero-trust environments.
 Recognizing how hard it is for users to create and manage K8s NetworkPolicies to enable just the right amount of connectivity (not more or less), we propose a solution to automating the generation of NetworkPolicies without having to run the applications' code.
-Our solution can be integrating into the application CI/CD pipeline.
-Its overall flow is presented below.
+Our solution can be integrated into the application CI/CD pipeline, ensuring NetworkPolicies get updated whenever the required cluster connectivity changes.
+The overall flow of the solution is presented below.

 ![Flow](flow.png)